On the open TS/ST correspondence: Eigenfunctions and matrix models

-Likewise $\Psi_1^{(2)}$ has the same residue with the opposite overall sign. \end{enumerate} Hence we can conclude that $\Psi_1 (q )$ is analytic on the strip $- \pi b^2 / \sqrt{2} \leqslant \mathrm{Im}(q) \leqslant \pi b^2 / \sqrt{2}$ as expected.
+\end{enumerate} Hence, we can conclude that $\Psi_1 (q )$ is analytic on the strip $- \pi b^2 / \sqrt{2} \leqslant \Im(q) \leqslant \pi b^2 / \sqrt{2}$ as expected.
 Note however that outside the strip there are higher order poles in $\Psi_1^{(1)}$, coming from ${\tt v}$, which do not get cancelled by the simple roots of the factor in square brackets or by any poles coming from the periodic part.
 Hence, $\Psi_1$ is analytic on the strip, but not entire.
-Moreover, from our solution \eqref{eq:phi1f} we get
+One can also check that our solution \eqref{eq:phi1f} satisfies

 which is the difference equation we expect for $\Psi_1$ from \eqref{eq:diffPsiN}.